chauhansarthak14/bg_spotify_volume_control/README.md

 - either add .ahk files to your startup folder or
 - create .exe from .ahk and then add that .exe to your startup folder
 - once done you will be able to control spotify music volume even in the background.

+Update -
+- If you want to control youtube volume, just replace "Spotify" with "chrome.exe" in both .py files.